Lammer-FH/semester-project-2025-lbdg/README.md

 `book`

 **Planned Implementation:**
-GET, POST `/books` | PUT, DELETE `/books/{id}`
+POST `/books` | GET, PUT, DELETE `/books/{id}`
-Frontend: Booking form where a logged-in user selects a book and submits a reservation request.
+Frontend: Book form, where a librarian can create, edit or delete a book.

 ---

-### 🟥 User Story #5 – Create or Edit a Booking
+### 🟥 User Story #5 – Manage Bookings

 **Story:**
-As a librarian, I want to get, create or edit a booking so that I can manage the bookings.
+As a librarian, I want to create, edit and delete a booking so that I can manage the bookings of a specific book.
+Accessed at the book details page.

 **Affected Resources:**
-`bookings`
+`book`, `booking`, `user`

 **Planned Implementation:**
-GET, POST `/books/{id}/bookings` | PUT, DELETE `/bookings/{id}`
+POST `/books/{id}/bookings` | GET, PUT, DELETE `/bookings/{id}`
-Frontend: User’s account page with a list of current bookings, including options to edit or cancel.
+Frontend: Bookings form, where a librarian can create, edit or delete a booking.
+Accessed at the book details page.

 ---

-### 🟥 User Story #6 - Create, Edit, or Delete a Rating
+### 🟥 User Story #6 - Manage and submit Ratings

 **Story:**
-As a user, I want to get, create, edit, or delete a rating for a book so that I can share my opinion and help others.
+As a user, I want to get, create, edit, and delete a rating for a book so that I can share my opinion and help others.

 **Affected Resources:**
-`ratings`, `books`, `users`
+`rating`, `book`, `user`

 **Planned Implementation:**
-GET, POST `/ratings` | PUT `/ratings/{id}` | DELETE `/ratings/{id}`
+POST `/ratings` | GET, PUT, DELETE `/ratings/{id}`
-Frontend: Rating form on the book detail page; user can add a new rating or manage their existing ratings.
+Frontend: Ratings form, where a student can create, edit or delete a rating.
+Accessed at the book details page in the ratings section.